 Companies know that unlike years ago, they cannot rely on enterprise and SaaS solutions alone to manage data and automate workflows; they now need to include custom business software in the mix.

-In Caspio’s The State of Custom Business Applications 2020 Report, we found that 93% of executives consider custom business applications as strategic enablers for their companies.
+In Caspio’s Low Code: The Business Transformation Game-Changer report, we found that 93% of executives consider custom business applications as strategic enablers for their companies.
 They understand that these apps drive revenue and are a critical success factor in today’s highly competitive digital arena and information-based economy.

 Despite buy-in from senior leadership, delivering business software and other digital transformation solutions becomes challenging for midstream companies, partly due to the massive burden it loads on the shoulders of the IT group.